 In November of 2017, Panos had the honor of being named Assistant Coach and Offensive Coordinator for the Greece Lacrosse Men's National Team competing in the 2018 World Games in Netanya, Israel.
 The team finished 19th out of 46 countries in their first and only appearance in the World Games and were recognized as one of the most competitive teams throughout the tournament.

 He also serves as the Founder and President of Panos Lacrosse, a world-class platform for aspiring youth lacrosse players.
-He also offers exclusive private training, hybrid camps, clinics, as well as recruiting services for aspiring players.
+He also offers exclusive private training, hybrid camps, clinics, as well as recruiting services for experienced players.
 Panos is also heavily involved in local and national charity projects, community services and enjoys giving his time to help create awareness through donations and fundraising events.
 Chris encourages integrity, class, respect, discipline and accountability, both on and off the field.
-These are standards Panos not only strives to instill in his young players but also holds himself personally accountable to an extremely high standard as well.
+These are standards Panos not only strives to instill in his young players, but also holds himself personally accountable to an extremely high standard of character as well.